crisnapatel/RAG-on-llamacpp/Readme.md

 >
 > llama is inference runner (model manager): https://github.com/ggml-org/llama.cpp
 >
 > Two known issues: Sometimes chat model doesn't respond.
 This could be the chat model I used.
+Chain of thought (raw model output) not working; meaning you cannot see what chat model is thinking.